fabriziodea/DevopsPractical/README.md

 It allows greater scalability by giving the possibility to add more virtual machines and more replicas.
 It makes the application more resistant in case of failure.
 It allows automatic updates with no or little down time.

+## Future Improvements
+At the moment the database password is hardcoded and it is not passed to the app as an environment variable.
+Passing the database password as an environment variable would improve the security so i plan to implement it when i have more time.